The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 The general ray tracing algorithm with arbitrary weighting function $W(\mx)$ is shown as Algorithm \ref{al:rts} in pseudocode.
 Notes include: \begin{enumerate} \item The algorithm is explicitly independent of velocity normalization and is explicitly time-reversible.
 Although we show a traditional drift-kick-drift leapfrog integrator here, any symmetric integrator may be used with the \textsc{UpdateV} function for kick steps.
 Ideally, momentum refreshes should be done in between integration steps to avoid path heating per Section \ref{s:scattering}. \item At each integration step, the old velocity vector is rescaled by a factor $f_v=\sin(\theta_f)/\sin(\theta_i)$ and added to the new velocity vector, corresponding to a phase-space compression factor of $f_v^{1-D}$, i.e., $\sin^{D-1}(\theta_i)/\sin^{D-1}(\theta_f)$, exactly matching the radiance boost in Eq.\ \ref{e:radiance_boost}. \item The angle between the velocity and the refractive index gradient could be computed more transparently as $\theta = \arccos(\mathbf{\hat{v}}\cdot \mathbf{\hat{n}})$, but the version shown is more numerically stable if the usual function (\texttt{atan2}) is used with the numerator and denominator of the fraction. \item The sampler could be equivalently recast in an unweighted form (i.e., returning $x_N$ with uniform weight) for arbitrary $W(\mx)$ by symmetric updates to the speed instead of moving a constant distance $\Delta s$ (e.g., Appendix \ref{a:velocity}), or by setting the Metropolis acceptance probability to the ratio of weights of the starting and final positions. \item The Metropolis criterion could also be equivalently recast as a sample weight or an inverse velocity, corresponding to $\exp(\Delta \ln \mathcal{L}-\Delta \ln L)$, where the delta is taken across all prior steps; this would then allow a 100\% acceptance rate. \item Sample weighting could be equivalently recast as sample \textit{masking} or \textit{discretization}, wherein the number of copies of a particular point $\mx$ in the chain is drawn from a Poisson distribution with the Metropolis expectation value.
 This also allows a ``perfect'' acceptance rate, except that some points in the chain are skipped.
 For HMC, this can be a poor choice, since once a trajectory diverges from constant energy, it usually does not recover.
-However, for ray tracing, even catastrophic errors are recoverable, as the light path will be redirected towards higher-likelihood regions as in Fig.\ \ref{f:overview}. \end{enumerate}
+However, for ray tracing, even catastrophic errors are recoverable, as the light path will be redirected towards higher-likelihood regions as in Fig.\ \ref{f:overview}. \item The velocity update is not symplectic, since it involves compression/expansion of the phase-space element according to the difference in the likelihood.
+Alternate methods for retaining symplectic integration are discussed in Appendix \ref{a:symplectic}, but we do not adopt those here, since the symplectic methods are much harder to implement in practice. \end{enumerate} We remind readers that the optimal efficiency (often defined as the optimal effective sample size per amount of compute time) may occur for acceptance rates lower than 100\%, and so optimal efficiencies are usually only obtained after a parameter search (e.g., as in Appendix \ref{a:hmc}).